-Manchego has been produced for thousands of years in the La Mancha region of Central Spain.
-Archaeologists have found evidence of Manchego cheese production on the La Mancha plains from before the time of Christ, when Iberian civilisation was still in the Bronze Age.
+Manchego cheese has been produced for thousands of years in the La Mancha region of Central Spain.
+Archaeologists have found evidence of Manchego cheese production on the La Mancha plains, when Iberian civilisation was still in the Bronze Age.

-Other references to Manchego appear in Cervantes¹ famous XVII century novel, Don Quixote.
-In between tilting at windmills, the fantasy knight Don Quixote and his travelling companion Sancho Panza spent many pages nibbling on Manchego cheese and washing it down with wines from the region.
+Other references to Manchego appear in Cervantes' famous XVII century novel, Don Quixote.
+When not tilting at windmills, Don Quixote and his travelling companion, Sancho Panza, spent many a night nibbling on Manchego cheese and washing it down with regional wines.

-The early cheese-makers were milking the ancestors of the current breed of Manchega sheep, which, unlike cows, can thrive in the dry and rocky terrain of the plateaux of the region.
-Today the Manchega sheep graze mostly on dry pasture, fallow land and stubbly brush fields on high plateaux surrounding the cities of Toledo, Albacete and Cuenca, in a region south-east of Madrid.
-The somewhat harsh grazing conditions in the region might be expected to yield milk that is lower in fat.
+The early cheesemakers were milking ancestors of the current breed of Manchega ewes, which, unlike cows, can thrive in the dry and rocky terrain of the plateau.
+Today Manchega sheep graze mostly on dry pasture, fallow land and stubbly brush fields on high plateaus surrounding the cities of Toledo, Albacete and Cuenca, in a region south-east of Madrid.
+The harsh grazing conditions in the region might be expected to yield milk that is lower in fat.
 In fact, the opposite is true.

-Manchego actually has a fat content of as high as 57%, which explains its rich flavour.
+Manchego has a fat content as high as 57%, which explains its rich flavour.

 The La Mancha plains were a focus of political dispute for centuries between Northern Christians and Southern Muslims, who fought for control of its pastures.